fkooman/php-oauth-as/README.md

 You can configure which plugin to use by modifying the `authenticationPlugin` setting in `config/oauth.ini`.

-You do need to configure these authentication backend separately.
+You do need to configure these authentication backends separately.
 See the respective documentation for those projects.

 ## Entitlements